 | |

-What is Imaginative Writing? + 20 Prompt Ideas — With imaginative writing prompts, you can create a safe space in your classroom where your students are willing to open up and write pieces that are serious, silly, emotional, compelling, or downright funny.
-Keep scrolling to discover more now.
+Yes!
+We have for you two incredible lists of imaginative writing prompt ideas— With imaginative writing prompts, you can create a safe space in your classroom where your students are willing to open up and write pieces that are serious, silly, emotional, compelling, or downright funny.
+Take a look.

 Elementary Age Imaginative Writing